Power Rangers: Premise

 Since Power Rangers derives most of its footage from the Super Sentai series, it features many hallmarks that distinguish it from other superhero series.
 Each series revolves around a team of youths recruited and trained by a mentor to morph into the eponymous Power Rangers, able to use special powers and pilot immense assault machines, called Zords, to overcome the periodic antagonists.
 In the original series Mighty Morphin, the wizard Zordon recruits "teenagers with attitude" against Rita Repulsa.

 When "morphed," the rangers become powerful superheroes wearing color-coded skin-tight spandex suits and helmets with opaque visors; identical except in individual rangers' color, helmet design, and minor styling such as incorporating a skirt.
 Morphed Rangers generally possess enhanced strength, durability, agility and combat prowess.
 Some possess superhuman or psychic abilities such as super-speed, element manipulation, extra-sensory perception or invisibility.
 In addition, each individual ranger has a unique weapon, as well as common weaponry used for ground fighting.
-When enemies grow to incredible size (as nearly all do), Rangers use individual Zords that combine into a larger Megazord.

 Rangers teams operate in teams of three to five, with more Rangers joining the team later.
 Each team of Rangers, with a few exceptions, obeys a general set of conventions, outlined at the beginning of Mighty Morphin and implied by mentors throughout many of the other series: Power Rangers may not use their Ranger powers for personal gain or for escalating a fight (unless the enemy does so), nor may the Power Rangers disclose their identities to the general public.
 The penalty for disobeying these rules is the loss of their power.

 As in Super Sentai, the color palette of each Power Rangers team changes every series.
-Only Red and Blue appear in every Ranger team, while a Yellow Ranger has been present in every series except Power Rangers Dino Charge and Power Rangers Dino Fury.
+Only Red and Blue appear in every Ranger team.
 Other colors and designations also appear throughout the series.
 A Rangers' color designation also influences their wardrobe throughout the series: civilian clothing often matches Ranger color.